 You’ll see the same icons and familiar features from the Page Screen.
 So, if you’d like, go ahead and insert your text for your first post in that big box on the left, and once you’re happy with it, click the blue Publish button.
 (If you’re looking for ideas, browse the “Wedding” topic page in the WordPress.com Reader, which is where you’ll find the latest published posts on weddings.)

 After you’ve published a number of posts, don’t forget to revisit the section above on activating the featured post slider, if your theme supports the feature, so you can showcase your posts and featured images in a sleek slideshow on your front page.

 Bonus!
 As you get more comfortable with WordPress.com, you’ll poke around and notice other features in your dashboard.
 Our themes support various Post Formats — such as standard, gallery, image, status, and quote — which change the way a post looks on a site based on the type of content.
-If you take a peek on the right of your Post Screen, you’ll see a module titled Format and options like this (as shown on the Forever theme):
+If you take a peek on the left of your Post Screen, you’ll see a module titled Post Format and options like this (as shown on the Toujours theme):

-If you choose to publish brief status or quote posts, note that our popular wedding themes, like Forever and Ever After, will display your latest status or quote post in the footer (or bottom) of your website’s front page:
+If you choose to publish brief status or quote posts, note that our popular wedding themes will display your latest status or quote post in the footer (or bottom) of your website’s front page:

-To create a status or quote post like the one above on Forever or Ever After, follow the steps to create a post as normal.
-Under the Format module, fill in the bubble next to status or quote before clicking Publish, which will ensure this post will display at the footer of your website.
+To create a status or quote post like the one above, follow the steps to create a post as normal.
+Under the Post Format module, fill in the bubble next to status or quote before clicking Publish, which will ensure this post will display at the footer of your website.